 The Society makes no requirements on the type of camera members need to use.
 That choice is informed by the kind of photographs you intend to take.

 Some of our members use professional cameras with a wide range of interchangeable lenses.
 Others use a smartphone.
-But, as a general rule, if you want to move beyond taking snapshots you will have more opportunities when you use a camera that allows you some degree of manual control of the shutter speed, aperture and focus.
+Some don’t even have a camera, but are interested in photograhy.
+As a general rule, if you want to move beyond taking snapshots you will have more opportunities when you use a camera that allows you some degree of manual control of the shutter speed, aperture and focus.

 One thing is clear – you don’t need thousands of pounds worth of top quality gear to take a good photograph.
 A modest but good quality camera in the hands of a photographer with a good grasp of composition and exposure can produce surprisingly good results.